 Supplemental material: The Monashee reflection: Re-examination of a Lithoprobe crustal-scale seismic reflection in the southern Canadian Cordillera

 Geosphere, February 2007, v.
 3, p.
 26-41, doi: 10.1130/GES00049.1.
-Animation 2 - Monashee reflection model 2: Cylindrical plunging surface with an axis parallel to the trend of the Monashee complex (plunging 13° toward 160°).
-Surface trace of the Monashee reflection cuts across regional fabric (ST).
+Animation 1 - Monashee reflection model 1: Cylindrical plunging surface with an axis parallel to section 6 (plunging 24° toward 188°).
+Surface trace roughly coincides with the shape of the Thor-Odin high-strain zone but is offset geographically.
 Lithoprobe seismic profiles 6 and 7-9 are projected as bent surfaces to honor major bends in the acquisitions lines.
 The surface compilation map (Kruse et al., 2004) is draped over a digital terrain model (DTM created from 1:20,000 British Columbia Terrain Resource Information Management Program topography data).
 The digital elevation models of the Monashee reflection are projected up-plunge to intersect the surface geology.
 File size is 4.0 MB.